 Factors that might have an influence on heart rate like age, fitness & activity levels, emotions, having cardiovascular diseases, body size, if you are a smoker or under any medication, etc. So, this is how the heart rate is measured manually or conventionally or whatever you want to add.

 Digitally, heart rate can be measured and tracked through different methods like portable machines, example blood pressure monitoring at home, digital fitness trackers (like Apple watch, Mi band, Fit bit and many more), smartphone apps like Cardio, Instant Heart Rate, Cardiac Diagnosis and finally exercise machines which detects your pulse while you are working out.
 The most accurate device for checking your heart rate is a wireless monitor that is strapped around your chest.

 Moving on with the flow, the second question was about digital health data, “How the measured heart rate data is digitized?
 And what would be the benefits of data digitization?”

-Prabakaran starts of with that not only heart rate data must be digitized, as we saw the need of digital healthcare during the pandemic period.
+Prabakaran starts off with that not only heart rate data must be digitized, as we saw the need for digital healthcare during the pandemic period.
 He talks about three types of Apple’s frameworks to build applications for digital data:

 1.)
-Apple Health Kit: a developer framework that lets the developers to access few data in the Health App on various Apple devices.
-This framework is mostly used to create applications that focus on tracking heart rate, activity levels, sleep, diet, nutrition etc.
+Apple Health Kit: a developer framework that lets the developers access few data in the Health App on various Apple devices.
+This framework is mostly used to create applications that focus on tracking heart rate, activity levels, sleep, diet, nutrition, etc.

 2.)
 Research Kit: a framework used to create apps that gather meaningful data from the patients like a medical survey.

 3.)
-Care Kit: a framework used to build apps to have a better understanding about the data that is sent to the practitioner.
+Care Kit: a framework used to build apps to have a better understanding of the data that is sent to the practitioner.